Contents

 Each symbol has different engery.

-Average symbol energy =
+symbol energy

-Average bit energy |
+bit energy |

 No of correlators in the receiver = 1 |